tehp/OpenPoGoBot/README.md

       -if LIST, --item-filter LIST                  Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, [\"101\",\"102\",\"103\",\"104\"] to recycle potions when collected).
 Requires --recycle-items.
       -ep LIST, --exclude-plugins LIST              Pass a list of plugins to exclude from the loading process (e.g, logger,web).
-      -k KEY, --gmapkey KEY                         Set a google maps API key to use -d, --debug                                   Debug Mode
+      -k KEY, --gmapkey KEY                         Set a google maps API key to use -gd, --google-directions                      Bot will use directions from google maps API to navigate -d, --debug                                   Debug Mode
       -t, --test                                    Only parse the specified location